Commission behind landmark race review hits back at criticism

 Highlighting the passage on Twitter, Labour’s shadow women and equalities secretary Marsha de Cordova said it was “one of the worst bits” of the report which was “putting a positive spin on slavery and empire”.

-The comission said: “There has also been a wilful misrepresentation by some people of the commission’s view on the history of slavery.
+The commission said: “There has also been a wilful misrepresentation by some people of the commission’s view on the history of slavery.

 “The idea that the commission would downplay the atrocities of slavery is as absurd as it is offensive to every one of us.